New needle treatment could shrink pancreatic tumors without surgery

 Summary

-This study is testing a procedure called endoscopic ultrasound-guided radiofrequency ablation (EUS-RFA) for people with certain pancreatic growths who cannot have or refuse surgery.
-The procedure uses a thin tube with a camera and a special needle to deliver heat and destroy the abnormal tissue.
-Researchers want to see if it can shrink or eliminate the growths, reduce the need for frequent scans, and lower the risk of complications compared to surgery.
-About 50 participants will be followed for one year to check safety and effectiveness.
+This study is testing a procedure called EUS-guided radiofrequency ablation (EUS-RFA) for people with certain pancreatic growths who cannot or choose not to have surgery.
+The goal is to see if this minimally invasive treatment can shrink or destroy the growths, reduce the need for frequent scans, and lower the risk of complications from surgery.
+About 50 participants will be followed for one year to check safety and long-term results.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.